JoyYeh2002/jsPlayground/Bouncy_Ball/README.md

 - Define the background, object collision, rendering, updating, and canvas ctx
 - Not modularized.
 Creating OOP classes soon!

+# Future Improments

+- Allow the user to control a plank for the ball to rebound on
+- Allow collisions with obstacles for more complicated logic
+- Change the styles
+- Add more objects that can collide with each other.

 **Set variables**
 ```JS
 let loop;